 The laws that set deadlines for lawsuits to be filed are called statutes of limitations.
 Different deadlines are set for different types of lawsuits.
 And statutes of limitations vary by state.

-In Florida, a mortgage holder can only foreclose on real estate by bringing a lawsuit.
-(In some other states, mortgage lenders can bring nonjudicial foreclosures -- which means they don't have to sue in court.)
-(Learn the difference between judicial and nonjudicial foreclosure.)
+In Florida, a mortgage holder can only foreclose on real estate by bringing a lawsuit, which is a process called a "judicial foreclosure."
+In some other states, the holder can complete a nonjudicial foreclosure—which means it doesn't have to sue in court.
+(Learn the steps in a Florida foreclosure.)

 When the mortgage holder obtains a judgment of foreclosure, your mortgaged property is sold by the court at a foreclosure sale.
 If the sale does not bring in enough money to pay the entire amount of judgment, the mortgage holder can ask the court to enter a deficiency judgment against you for the difference between the foreclosure judgment amount and the value of the property.
 Sometimes this is done as part of the foreclosure lawsuit, but not always.
 Under Florida law, a mortgage holder can also obtain a deficiency judgment by filing a separate lawsuit against you.
-(For more information, see Summary of Florida's Foreclosure Laws.)
+(For more information, see Deficiency Judgments After Foreclosure in Florida.)

 It is easy to look up how much time the statute of limitations gives a mortgage holder to foreclose in Florida (five years), but it gets tricky when you try to figure out when that time period starts and ends.